flibber-hk/HollowKnight.RandoPlus/README.md

 * Protect against swim damage
 * Enable dark room tolls and the No Eyes fight.

+Finding any of the relevant items will put all relevant skips into logic.
+For example, finding the No Acid item will put all acid skips into logic, even if that skip setting was disabled.

 ### Area Blitz
 Squishes all randomized locations into 7 randomly selected map areas, which will always include Dirtmouth and the starting area, and will always exclude White Palace if Randomization in White Palace is disabled.